Skip to main content

 Next figure shows the circuit model of the digital Halls inputs.

 Next figure illustrates how to connect the digital halls to the Jupiter Servo Drive.
-Refer to Feedback wiring recommendations for more information about connections and wires.
+Refer to Feedback connections#Feedback wiring recommendations for more information about connections and wires.

 Velocity control